thuvarageshchiv/adal-for-linux/README.md

 # aad-login

-Allows Linux user authentication to Azure AD via pam_exec Origal from: https://github.com/bureado/aad-login  <-- props to you :)
+Allows Linux user authentication to Azure AD via pam_exec Origal from: https://github.com/bureado/aad-login  and to https://github.com/cvugrinec/microsoft  <-- props to you :)

 Changed the module a bit as the current setup did not work for me... issues with authentication Also added an install script to make life a bit easier, cheers